 ‘Scarlotta’ – with a name indicating red, this is a black grape, slightly oblong with fairly tight skin and the flesh good but not outstanding.
 The skin is chewy.
 This sample was covered in fungal spores.

-‘Sugarone’ – A very very large seedless grape, named ‘Uva Senza Semi’ on the packet, but it is a variety called Sugraone.
+‘Sugarone’ – A very very large seedless grape, named ‘Uva Senza Semi’ on the packet, but it is a variety called Sugarone.
 The origin is from Palagonia (Italy) sold by Aldi in France (34).
-The grape is hard work to review.
+The grape is hard work to review, and eat.
 It is very bland, not pleasant, flesh just about OK, skin not too hard.
-Clearly bred for size to impress, but what do you do with 800g of grapes, decoration, photo-call?
+Clearly bred for size to impress, but what do you do with 800g of grapes, decoration or put aside to make raisins..?

 ‘Sweet Celebration‘ a red to dark purple, round to oval-shaped grape, seedless grape.
 It pops to reveal a mouthful of delicious juicy flesh, skin a little tough but not a distraction.
+It seems to age well, keeping the juiciness inside for a few weeks.
 Origin: Namibia for Ocado.

 ‘Sweet Globe’ – a green seedless grape. erring on the bland tasteless variety with all succulence bred out overshadowed by a thick skin that is difficult to chew and masks everything.
-The experience is hard going and this grape may as well sit as an ornament on the table.
+The experience is hard going and this grape may best sit best as an ornament on the table.
 These grapes appear to be old (brown stems) and the flesh is mushy – possibly experienced frost in storage.
-Origin: Namibia for Coop.
+Another batch, another year were fine, still hard.
+Origin: Namibia for Coop and Ocado.

 ‘Sweet Joy‘ – a plain simple black grape, slightly elipsoid with firm flesh, hard skin with a slightly bitter aftertaste.